 - 1. Parental notification and a parental conference with the principal or his/her designee. - 2.
 Any penalty listed for the Violation of the Technology Policy in the local school's Code of Conduct, including a loss of privileges, detention, suspension and/or expulsion. - 3.
 The requirement that the student reimburse or compensate the local school or any third party for damage caused to a computer other property, or property rights as a result of a violation of this AUP, which shall be a condition precedent to the student's continued or renewed enrollment at the local school or any other Catholic school in the Diocese of Syracuse. - 4.
-The institution of a civil action to recover money damages caused to the local school and/or Diocese through any violation of this AUP. - Loss of computer, computer network, intranet, internet, e-mail, or data storage access and/or use privileges.
+The institution of a civil action to recover money damages caused to the local school and/or Diocese through any violation of this AUP. - 5.
+Loss of computer, computer network, intranet, internet, e-mail, or data storage access and/or use privileges.
 Any student who loses such privileges and later has them reinstated shall be supervised at all times in his or her use of any such equipment, service or access. - 6.
 Whenever the local school believes or suspects that a criminal law has been violated, the local school shall notify the appropriate state or local agency, in consultation with and as guided by the Catholic School Office, and may ask any such agency to investigate or prosecute any such conduct.

-Trinity Catholic School Floor Plan
+Trinity Catholic School Floor Plan Girls Rest room Grade 4 Ms. Teetsel Grade 6 Mrs.Mosher Foreign Language & Theater Mrs. Jones Computer Lab Nurse Mrs. Chamberlain Upper Floor STEM Room Mrs. Dodd Grade 5 Mrs. Haskins Reading Mrs. Baer B o y s R e st ro o m Copy Roon Business Office Library Ms. Zeller

-Girls Restroom Grade 4 Mrs. Bennett Grade 6 Mrs. Flack L Foreign anguage s.
-Faggart Storage Technology Lab Mrs. Schoeneman Nurse Mrs. Chamberlain Upper Floor Speech Room Science Room Grade 5 Ms. Haskins Reading ⁄rs.
-Baer Boys Restroom Copy Room Business Office Business Libr Girls Restroom Art Ms. Henry Kindergarten Mrs. Talamo ocal Music Gym Mr. Lagoe Religious Education Main Floor Grade 1 Ms. Fisher Grade 2 Mrs. Cummings Grade 3 s.
-Reynolds Boys Restroom Main Office Staff Room Girls Restroom Pre-K 3 yr old Mrs. Crough Pre-K Before/Aftercare Mechanicals Kitchen Mrs. Clark Cafeteria Pre-K 4 yr old Mrs. Annal Instrumental Music Mrs. Parker 4 yr old .
-Filkins Boys Restroom School Store Mrs. F Aftercare Room Bornheimer rs.
-Crouse
+0 Girls Rest room Art Ms. Henry Kindergarten Mrs. Talamo Vocal Mu Mrs. Goe Physical Education Ms. Kearns Guidance Office Mrs. Ziervogel Main Floor Grade 1 Mrs. Wills Grade 2 Mrs. Cummings Grade Ms. Kno B o y s R e st ro o m Main Office Main Entran ^{Ce} Staff Room Girls Rest Room Pre-K 3 yr. old Ms. Pelkey Mechanical/ Boiler Room l· Kitchen Cafeteria Bottom Floor Pre-K 4 yr. old Instrumental School Before/After Care Mrs. Annal Music Mr. Norton Store Ms. Dirk Boys Rest Pre-K 4 yr. old room